Yogabut/personal-portfolio/README.md

 # Developer Portfolio

-### Are you struggling to create a professional portfolio website?
-Look no further!
-You can use the Developer Portfolio template and create your very own personalized portfolio today!
-My website is designed to be user-friendly and easily customizable, making it perfect for both developers and freelancers.
+### Having a hard time building a cool portfolio website?
+Don’t worry — you can use the Personal Portfolio template to create your own personal site in no time!
+It’s super easy to customize and perfect for developers or freelancers who want to show off their work in style.

 ---